Skyfarm

 Historic Notes

 Not visible from any road, the unique Hillsborough Crocker Lake Open Space is tucked below streets such as Jacaranda, Cottonwood, and Skyfarm.
 The ecosystem is an ornithologist's dream with Mallard Hens, Snowy Egret, Cormorant, and Blue Heron (see photo aerial vista).
 Man-made Crocker Lake was originally created to provide irrigation to William H. Crocker’s New Place estate.
 The Crocker Family's Skyfarm Mansion (first photo, within Nueva aerial) complete with its glorious ballroom, is now the center of the private Nueva School.
 One of Hillsborough's last "Gilded Age" estates to be built, this Italian mansion was designed in 1931 on 103 acres by famous San Francisco architect Arthur Brown, Jr. for William Willard Crocker (grandson of Big Four railroad titan Charles Crocker) to replace the previous 1890s home that had burned down.
+The estate was historically entered from gates at the end of Redington Road, where an up road/down road led to the hilltop mansion.